mpicard/all-loops-considered/content/posts/transition-to-tech-lead/transition-to-tech-lead.md

 ## How to become a Tech Lead?

-To flip this proposition around, **why do you want to become a Tech Lead?** If the answer is because you want to help and coach people, want to make others better, more productive, then you are already transitioning to being a Tech Lead.
+To flip this proposition around, **why do you want to become a Tech Lead?** If the answer is because you want to help and coach people, want to make others better, more productive, you want to take more responsibility, then you are already transitioning to being a Tech Lead.
 Start practice these skills now, so you can be a great Tech Lead later.

 What would a KPI for a Tech Lead look like?
 I would like to be able to measure my own progress and effectiveness.
 This is not easy if we forego the classical team metrics like velocity and lead time, etc. These could be related to the Tech Leads performance but not necessarily imply causation.